matthsivak/homework/README.md

 ### Delivery instructions:
-- send us you finished project as a link to a public repository (GitHub, GitLab, Bitbucket, etc.)
+- send us your finished project as a link to a public repository (GitHub, GitLab, Bitbucket, etc.)

 ## API documentation